Geology of Hampshire: Hampshire Basin

-In the south, along the coast, soft Eocene and Oligocene clays and gravels form low flat terrain, the Hampshire Basin.
+South of a ridge that runs from the coast, soft Eocene and Oligocene clays and gravels form low, fairly flat terrain, the Hampshire Basin.
 Protected from sea erosion by the Isle of Purbeck, Dorset, and the Isle of Wight, this land supports heathland and woodland habitats, a large area of which form part of the New Forest.
+The Basin extends for a considerable distance west across Dorset and southern Wiltshire.

 Much of the coastal landscape of the Hampshire Basin results from sea level rise in the Flandrian (after the last ice age) some 6000 years BP.
-There are several large estuaries and rias, notably the 12 mile long Southampton Water and the large convoluted Portsmouth Harbour.
-The Solent, which separates the Isle of Wight from the coast of Hampshire, is itself a flooded river valley, further erosion having broken the remaining chalk link with the mainland.
+There are several large estuaries and rias, notably the 12-mile-long Southampton Water and the large, convoluted Portsmouth Harbour.
+The Solent, which separates the Isle of Wight from the coast of Hampshire, is the valley of what used to be a much larger river, erosion having broken the remaining chalk link with the mainland.